PdxCodeGuild/Full-Stack-Day-Class/practice/pantheon.md

 We're going to make a web interface for the dataset.
 Include a static style sheet that styles all of the pages.

-*   `GET /` will list of all countries and link each one to the below country listing page.
+*   `GET /` will list of all countries in alphabetical order and link each one to the below country listing page.

-*   `GET /country/COUNTRY_CODE` will list all industries known for a country and link each one to the below industry listing page.
+*   `GET /country/COUNTRY_CODE` will list all industries known for a country in alphabetical order and link each one to the below industry listing page.

-*   `GET /country/COUNTRY_CODE/industry/INDUSTRY` will list all persons in that industry and link each one to the below person description page.
+*   `GET /country/COUNTRY_CODE/industry/INDUSTRY` will list all persons in that industry in alphabetical order and link each one to the below person description page.

 *   `GET /persons/CUR_ID` will show a description page for a specific person.
     Render a HTML page in a pretty way that displays: